huan/docker-simple-mail-forwarder/README.md

 ```
 > Don't forget to modify the DNS MX record of your domain. (in this example, it's _testo.com_)

-This will forward all email received by testi@testo.com, to test@test.com.
+This will forward all emails received by testi@testo.com to test@test.com.

 See?
 There is nothing easier.

 Quick Test
 ----------
-Done with [BATS(Bash Automated Testing System)](https://github.com/sstephenson/bats), a bash implementation of [TAP(Test Anything Protol)]( http://testanything.org).
+Tested by [BATS(Bash Automated Testing System)](https://github.com/sstephenson/bats), a bash implementation of [TAP(Test Anything Protol)]( http://testanything.org).

 How to run:
 ```bash